 Worldwide: Wiggle is partnered with Chain Reaction Cycles, and therefore shares many of the same bikes.
 However, it's worth checking both stores because they don't always share stock, and you might get a better discount.

 Worldwide: Amazon, probably isn't exactly the first retailer you think of when shopping for a bike but there's little the world's largest retailer doesn't sell.
 It's unlikely you'll find a high-end carbon road bike, but if you're shopping for kids bikes, then Amazon is worth a look.

 USA only: Backcountry, the US outdoor sports retailer, is partnered with Competitive Cyclist, so the product offering typically overlaps, but it's certainly worth double-checking as they don't always share the same pool of stock.

-USA only: Walmart might be a left-field inclusion in this list, but if you're after something super simple and super cheap, such as a kids bike, then Walmart is worth checking.
+USA only: Walmart might be a left-field inclusion in this list, but if you're after something super simple such as a budget kids bike, then Walmart is worth checking.
 The one thing it has on its side is an abundance of options, so just do your research and ensure you're not wasting your money on a bike that's not fit for purpose.

 UK only: Evans cycles has been around for decades, and comes with a comprehensive online shop as well as stores up and down the country.
 There are bikes covering everyone's needs, be they commuting to work or sending gaps in the bike park, with brands such as Specialized, Trek, Cannondale and more.